Author Instructions

 We publish work in the following five categories:

-Original Article: An Original Article presents original research, analysis, or ideas that contribute substantively to scholarly or interdisciplinary discussions in the field.
+Article: An Article presents original research, analysis, or ideas that contribute substantively to scholarly or interdisciplinary discussions in the field.
 Submissions should offer fresh insights, demonstrate rigorous inquiry, and clearly articulate how they extend or deepen existing knowledge.
 Authors are expected to engage with relevant scholarship and situate their work within the wider literature.
-Manuscripts should not exceed 10,000 words, including footnotes.
+Manuscripts should not exceed 8,000 words, including footnotes.

 Reflection: A Reflection offers thoughtful personal or professional commentary related to the journal’s themes.
 These contributions may draw on lived experience, teaching, practice, or community engagement, and are typically written in a more accessible or narrative voice.
 While reflective in tone, they should connect personal insights to broader issues and aim to inspire constructive dialogue.
 Manuscripts should not exceed 4,000 words, including footnotes.